The Beautiful Kind is a sex-positive community blog led by Kendra Holliday. (For her professional consulting website

 The United States is enduring one of the most sexually chaotic times in its history, and The Beautiful Kind is proud to play a key role ushering in a sexual Renaissance of love, acceptance, and positive energy.

 Kendra Holliday is a 42 year old woman located in St. Louis, MO and is the Editor of The Beautiful Kind.
 She is a passionate bisexual sexplorer when it comes to kinks, fetishes, BDSM, swinging, sex work, and polyamory.
 She is also a mother, daughter, sister, friend and volunteer.

 She is co-founder of Sex Positive St. Louis and an Alternative Lifestyle Advisor and Gynecological Teaching Associate for Washington University School of Medicine.
 Featured countless times in the local alternative weekly The Riverfront Times and winner of their Web Award for Best Sex Blog, she has a professional consulting site Be Open and Honest, where she offers sex and relationship advice and sex surrogacy services (talking and hands on intimacy).

-Her life experiences include monogamous marriage, divorce, sex work, parenthood, as well as being fired and sued for her sexuality.
+Her life experiences include monogamous marriage, divorce, homelessness, mental illness, molestation, rape, sex work, parenthood, as well as being fired and sued for her sexuality.
 A nudist and sex-positive activist, she is in a polyamorous BDSM relationship with her long-term partner, Matthew.